- Why did PayFit decide to get the ISO 27001 certification?

 - presenting the results of all the work carried out to management during a "Management Review" (including the mock audit).
-In concrete terms, this was a meeting with all the department heads, where we presented the different policies put in place and the performance indicators, the success of the actions implemented until now and everything that still needs to be done: everything that may require their validation as well as their support.
+This was a meeting with all the department heads where we presented the different policies and performance indicators.
+The success of the actions implemented until now and everything that still needed to be done was also discussed.

-At PayFit, we had the full support of management who have been proactive in helping us.
-As they work closely with the teams, the project has been driven by a shared will to implement the proposed changes and the agility that is ingrained in PayFit's DNA.
-Therefore, it turned into a company-wide project with top management and a project for the teams with clearly defined objectives.
+At PayFit, we had the full support of senior management.
+As they work closely with the teams, the project has been driven by a shared will to implement the proposed changes.
+Agility and adaptability are two things that are very much ingrained in PayFit's DNA.

 Step 5 — The "level 2" audit, obtaining certification through 150 checks (four months)

-The second audit took place at the end of July.
-It took place across all company sites, which meant the four countries where we are present (Germany, Spain, France and the United Kingdom).
+The second audit was run at the end of July.
+It took place across all company sites, which meant the four territories where we hold physical office spaces (Germany, Spain, France and the UK).

-The auditor compared the documentation with the work in the field to assess the company's practices across the 150 checks, as required by the standard.
-We looked at the evidence together, check by check.
+As required by the standard, the auditor compared the documentation with the work in the field to assess the company's practices across the 150 checks.
+We looked at the evidence together, step by step.

 For example, we analysed our processes and security measures throughout the development cycle of a feature.
-We also reviewed the access and materials available to an employee, randomly selecting a few employees.
+We also reviewed the access and materials available to an employee, selecting a few employees at random.